DanGeffroy/HS-Stats/README.md

 The app is now available on http://localhost:4200/

 ##TODO
-- card finder with autocomplete
+- :white_check_mark: card finder with autocomplete
 - stats for all cards
 - stats for some cards with criteria
+- Better UI